-Year Contaminant Highest Monthly Number of Positive Samples MCL Unit of Measure Violation Source of Contaminant 2017 Total Coliform Bacteria 0 Presence No Naturally present in the environment.

-^{}Greater than one positive coliform in any single month.

-Total coliform bacteria are used as indicators of microbial contamination of drinking water because testing for them is easy.
+Year Contaminant Highest Monthly Number of Positive Samples MCL Unit of Measure Violation Source of Contaminant 2020 Total Coliform Bacteria 1 Presence No Naturally present in the environment.
+Great er than one positive coli form in any single month • Total coliform bacteria are used as indicators of microbial contamination of drinking water because testing for them is easy.
+While not disease-causing organisms themselves, they are often found in association with other microbes that are capable of

 While not disease-causing organisms themselves, they are often found in association with other microbes that are capable of causing disease.
-Coliform bacteria are more hardy than many disease-causing organisms; therefore, their absence from water is a good indication that the water is microbiologically safe for human consumption
+Coliform bacteria are hardier than many disease-causing organisms; therefore, their absence from water is a good indication that the water is microbiologically safe for human consumption